Leading Australia's Fertility Research, to help everyone experience the joy of family

 Dr Mike Aitken

-Dr Aitken has been a full-time obstetrician and gynaecologist and fertility clinician since 2000.
+Dr Aitken has been a full-time obstetrician and gynaecologist since 2000.
 He has a special interest and training in the management of fertility and associated surgery.

 Dr Aitken is a member of the Fertility Society of Australia (FSA).
 He is also a fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).